qsimeon/worm-graph/README.md

     conda activate worm-graph
     ```

-3. After finishing the installations above, from the root directory (`worm-graph/`),  run:
+3. After finishing the installations above, from the root directory (`worm-graph`),  run:

     ```
     conda develop .
     ```

-**Note:**
     * Please ensure to carry out that last step; otherwise you may encounter `ModuleNotFoundError` later on.

-* You can check if the environment was successfully installed by running `conda env list` or `conda info --envs`.
+4. Check if the environment was successfully installed by running

-* Always activate the environment before starting your work on the project by running `conda activate worm-graph`.

-* To use the OpenAI text embeddings, add your API key to the `.env` file.
-The file `worm-graph/.env` should look like this:
     ```
-    # Once you add your API key below, make sure to not share it with anyone!
-The API key should remain private.
-    OPENAI_API_KEY=abc123 # replace with your personal API key
+    conda env list
+    ````
+    or
+    ```
+    conda info --envs
+    ```

+5. Activate the environment before starting your work on the project by running:
+    ```
+    conda activate worm-graph
     ```

 ## Getting Started